Charlie Kirk, influential voice for young conservatives, killed at 31

 Mr. Trump, who survived an assassination attempt at an outdoor political event last year, told the New York Post, "He was a very, very good friend of mine and he was a tremendous person."
 Democrats and Republicans alike expressed their outrage, prayers and concern on social media upon news of the shooting.

-Kirk, a close Trump ally, helped boost the president's support with young conservatives during his 2016 campaign.
+Kirk, a close Trump ally, was the key to energizing and mobilizing the youth vote for the president throughout his campaigns.
+He was critical to the Trump ground game effort for mid-propensity voters and built out significant parts of the Trump campaign in Arizona, Georgia and Pennsylvania.
 Kirk stood by the president during what could be described as his political winter, soon after he announced his second presidential campaign, when skeptics doubted he could become president again.
 Kirk also made it his mission to engage more young people in politics, and register them to vote.
 Kirk was also a close friend of the president's son, Donald Trump, Jr.

 Kirk spoke at Mr. Trump's inauguration parade in January, and the president appointed him to the Air Force Academy Board of Visitors in March.